rollrat/wstring-master/README.md

 ### Targeted Compiler
-All of functions that are included in this library, has a wchar_t type, this type is, will vary in size by the compiler, in other platforms except the windows, you will need to change some.
+All of functions that are included in this library, has a wchar_t type, this type is, will vary in size by the compiler, so, in other platforms except the windows, you will need to change some.

 This project has been developed in visual-studio-2013.